Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/XCM/5-Xcm-config-and-simulator-slides.md

 # Workshop

-Next, we'll play around with all we've learnt with XCM.
+Lets play around with all we've learnt about XCM.